0xb0bb/pwndra/README.md

 `Script Manager` or if you clicked `In Tool` you can access a menu; `Analysis` -> `Pwn` -> `Constants`).

-There is an `Auto` frontend that will atuomatically detect the current loaded program for you.
+There is an `Auto` frontend that will automatically detect the current loaded program for you.
 This can also be accessed with the keyboard shortcut: `ctrl`+`6`.

 The scripts have two modes of operation, the default is a global replacement